ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 automatically in other contexts (such as server authentication for inbound connections, or in other another security protocol handshake that is not equivalent to TLS).

-A Transport Services system must not automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols (see {{equivalence}}).
+A Transport Services system MUST NOT automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols (see {{equivalence}}).
 For example, if an application requests a specific version of TLS, but the desired version of TLS is not available, its connection will fail.